tinkkit/tink-interactive-table-angular/README.md

       }
     ];
 ```

-> To **add action** create an array with objects with a *name* property and a *callback function*.
+> To **add action** create an array with objects with a `name` property and a `callback` function.
 This callback function will be called when this action is used.
 The function will give you an array of items that is selected.
-The function will also give you an function as parameter to uncheck all the checkboxes.
+The function will also give you a function as a parameter to uncheck all the checkboxes.

 ```javascript
    scope.actions = [
       {